GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 [LAUGHTER]

 But they basically built a logging and monitoring logging solution.
-And it's open source, runs on Google Cloud Platform.
+And it's open source, runs on Google Cloud.
 And they had a very interesting story of migrating from on-premies MongoDB to Bigtable.

 MARK: Yep.
 And then after that we will have our question of the week, where are we looking at latency times across the GCP network.